 Today, Porsche offers several types of brakes across its model range.
 For ease of identification, these systems are color coded.
 Each system gets a unique caliper color to help identify which system is in use.

-Black: The Basic Brake
+Black: The Standard Brake

 Today, black calipers are the standard brakes on any Porsche model.